-- 1. Possess a valid high school diploma or its equivalent - 2.
+- 1. Possess a valid high school diploma or its equivalent\ - 2.
 Must be a Georgia resident and have a valid state issued ID for Georgia

-All prospective students must complete an Attestation of High School Graduation form or submit official copy of High School Diploma equivalent prior to acceptance for enrollment
+\All prospective students must complete an Attestation of High School Graduation form or submit official copy of High School Diploma equivalent prior to acceptance for enrollment

 The equivalent to a high school diploma includes GED®, HiSETTM or TASCTM.
 For homeschooled students, a transcript, or the equivalent, signed by the parent or guardian of a homeschooled student that lists the courses the student completed and documents the successful completion of high school education as defined by state law.
-Foreign transcripts need to be translated into English and evaluated to be equivalent or higher than a USA high school diploma by a credential evaluation service, which is a member agency of the National Association of Credential Evaluation Services (NACS), subject to the approval of the Institute.
+Foreign diplomas and/or transcripts need to be translated into English and evaluated to be equivalent or higher than a USA high school diploma by a credential evaluation service, which is a member agency of the National Association of Credential Evaluation Services (NACS), or evaluated by a designated institute official.